 We were delighted to contribute to the conversation of the Future Generations Commissioner for Wales on the upcoming Our Future Wales report.
 Together with members, we reflected on trusts’ contribution to the Well-Being Goals and shared our views on current and future challenges that we feel need addressing.
 Our submission can be read here.

 We have provided briefings to the Low Pay Commission to advise on the impact of the changes in the National Minimum Wage and National Living Wage.
-Our 2019 briefing can be found here, followed by our 2020 briefing here.
-Upon invitation from, our (co-)Chairs of our HR Special Interest Group have also provided oral evidence in the summer of 2020.
+Our 2019 briefing can be found here, with our 2020 briefing here and our most recent 2021 consultation response here.
+We have also given oral evidence to the Low Pay Commission, represented by our (co-)Chairs of our HR Special Interest Group, our CEO and the Director of Policy and Communications from Charity Finance Group.

 On 8 December 2020, Community Leisure UK were delighted to welcome 200 delegates to their first ever virtual Conference.
 The day was jampacked with thought-provoking keynote speakers and workshops, inspiring delegates to reimagine the sustainable future of public leisure and culture.
 We were joined by charitable trusts and national partners across England, Scotland and Wales which, in combination with our excellent keynote speakers and workshop leaders, made for a productive day.
 Community Leisure UK’s six Business Partners also provided new ways of thinking and an engaging virtual Expo for delegates to explore.

 Here are our four key takeaways from the Conference.

 We need to shout louder about the contributions and potential of culture and leisure in Building Back Better